imazen/imageflow/README.md

 * 32-bit sRGB is our 'common memory format'.
 To interoperate with other libraries (like Cairo, if users want to do text/vector/svg), we must support endian-specific layout.
 (BGRA on little-endian, ARGB on big-endian).
 Endian-agnostic layout may also be required by some libraries; this needs to be confirmed or disproven.
 * We use 128-bit floating point (BGRA, linear, premultiplied) for operations that blend pixels.
 (Linear RGB in 32-bits causes severe truncation).
 * The uncompressed 32-bit image can fit in RAM.
 If it can't, we don't do it.
-This is for web, and if a server can't allocate enough space for an bitmap, neither can a mobile phone.
+This is for web output use, not scientific or mapping applications.
 Also; at least 1 matrix transposition is required for downsampling an image, and this essentially requires it all to be in memory.
 No paging to disk, ever!
 * We support jpeg, gif, and png natively.
 All other codecs are plugins.
 We only write sRGB output.

 ## The components

 * [libjpeg-turbo](https://github.com/imazen/libjpeg-turbo) or [mozjpeg](https://github.com/mozilla/mozjpeg)
 * [libpng](http://www.libpng.org/pub/png/libpng.html)
-* [stb_image](https://github.com/nothings/stb) (May be useful for select functions)
+* [stb_image](https://github.com/nothings/stb) (May be useful for select functions, but use is unlikely)
 * [LittleCMS](https://github.com/mm2/Little-CMS)
 * [ImageResizer - FastScaling](https://github.com/imazen/resizer/tree/develop/Plugins/FastScaling) for optimized, single-pass rendering.
 * [ImageResizer](https://github.com/imazen/resizer) (From which we will port most of the domain logic, if not the image decoding/encoding portions)